New York Restraining Order Lawyer

 Suffolk County Order of Protection Lawyer

 We understand the importance of having a skilled attorney who is familiar with the New York restraining order process.
+Our office at 330 Motor Parkway in Hauppauge is approximately ten minutes from the Suffolk County Family Court in Central Islip, which allows us to file emergency petitions and attend hearings on short notice.
 At the Law Office of Louis L. Sternberg, we specialize in handling cases related to domestic violence and restraining orders in Suffolk County.
 If you or a loved one has been a victim of threats or harm, it is crucial that you reach out to us to discuss obtaining an order of protection.
 We are also well-equipped to assist you if you have been wrongly served with an order of protection and need assistance in having it lifted.
 Our team is committed to providing effective legal guidance and strong advocacy to ensure the best possible outcome for your case.

 Contact us now to discuss your Nassau or Suffolk order of protection.
 Our team of experienced Suffolk County lawyers represent and assist clients with all aspects of domestic violence cases.
 Get in touch with us through our online intake form or by phone at (631) 600-3295 to schedule a same day consultation with a top Long Island Order of Protection Lawyer.